EtherealEngine/etherealengine-docs/docs/03_manual/04_host/98_tutorials/01_etherealControlCenter/01_getting_started.md

 # Getting Started

-The Ethereal Engine Control Center is a self-contained Metaverse world in a box.
+Ethereal Engine's Control Center is a self-contained Metaverse world in a box.
 Take what you need or launch the full stack.
-Ethereal Engine Control Center is a desktop app to manage an Ethereal Engine cluster.
+The Control Center is a desktop app to manage an Ethereal Engine cluster.

 We know it's been complicated to build with Ethereal Engine and we've made this tool to give the community easy access to the engine.
 We would love to see your creations and invite you all to come build with us.

-## App Overview
+## Overview

 The Ethereal Engine Control Center app provides access to various functionalities which includes:
 - Configure your Ethereal Engine in a cluster in just a few clicks.
 - View status of Ethereal Engine dependencies on your local system.
 - Manage an Ethereal Engine deployment through admin panel.